 Professional courses equip students with practical skills for diverse forms of ministry.
 Contemporary religious leaders must be equipped with a variety of skills necessary for their multi faceted role as pastor, teacher, counselor and public figure.
 The Ministry and Religious Education curricula include a broad range of courses that develop student abilities both theoretically and practically. through practical experience.
 Elective courses provide opportunities to concentrate in specific areas of interest and ministry, including pastoral counseling, conflict resolution, church growth, character education and management.

 Field Education is an integral part of the UTS programs, enabling students to integrate theoretical knowledge with practical experience in a variety of pastoral and educational roles.
 Internship placements are in profes-sional settings under the supervision of trained supervisors.
 They may involve full-time apprenticeship in a church or non-profit setting for a period of up to 3 months.
 A new feature of the program is Clinical Pastoral Education, where students fulfill internships as chaplains in hospital or prison settings for the purpose of becoming a licensed chaplain.

 Given the powerful influence of the American media globally, ministers and church workers around the world are faced with the task of communicating the unchanging truth of God in a world saturated by American culture.
 For this reason, many international students come to UTS in order to receive theological education within an American cultural milieu.
 This adds to the rich diversity of the UTS community.

-UTS is not currently accepting applications for the undergraduate program for the 2016-2017 academic year.
-Please monitor this site for updates on the status of the undergraduate program.
+UTS is not currently accepting applications for the undergraduate program.